Which washing machine brand?

 How much do Samsung washing machines cost?

-Samsung washing machines typically sit within the middle to upper budget.
+Samsung washing machines typically sit within the middle to upper price ranges.

-Expect to pay between £400 and £1,000, but there are some models both below and above this range, with the most expensive costing around £1,700.
+Expect to pay between £400 and £1,000, but there are some models both below and above this range.

 Samsung washing machine faults

 We've analysed the most common faults typed into Google for Samsung washing machines.
-If their Samsung washing machine is not working properly the problems owners report include:
+If their Samsung washing machine is not working properly, the problems that owners report include:

 - Machine leaking from the bottom